HomeDissolve An LLC

 While dissolving the South Carolina LLC, the owner is not required to obtain a tax clearance certificate.
 However, if you have filed federal taxes, then you must go through the final return option on your IRS form.

-The IRS form for the LLCs that are classified as partnerships is Form 1065, and those LLCs who have registered themselves as corporate should check IRS Form 1120.
+The IRS form for the LLCs that are classified as partnerships is Form 1065, and those LLCs that have registered themselves as corporations should check IRS Form 1120.

 There is a list of dissolution documents that you, as an LLC owner, have to file.
 Once these articles are filed, the legal existence of the LLC will be over.
-Like a South Carolina Articles of Organization, one has to file South Carolina LLC Articles of Organization.
-The dissolution procedure and filing the articles of dissolution form is very easy and is discussed below.
+Like the South Carolina Articles of Organization, one has to file the South Carolina LLC Articles of Dissolution.
+The dissolution procedure and filing the articles of dissolution form are very easy and are discussed below.

 articles of organization